Christmas is a fun time, filled with festivities, time spent with family, gift shopping and laughter….unless you work in a salon!

 Your job is to make it super easy for people who have never visited your salon before to buy one (or more) from you.

-Prepare a selection of three special Christmas Pamper Packages to offer as Gift Certificate sales (more than three can be confusing to the non salon savvy and less than three won’t offer sufficient choice).
+Prepare a selection of three special Christmas Pamper Packages to offer as Gift Certificate sales (more than three can be confusing to the non-salon savvy consumers and less than three won’t offer sufficient choice).

 Print these up on a suitable festive A4 card or laminated sheet and have them ready when a new face walks into your salon looking to make a gift certificate purchase.